SimonBauer-git/my-termux-setup/README.md

 then use pkg install x11-repo, then pkg install termux-x11-nightly which installs the necessary tools for termux x11 to work.

-install virglrenderer-android for gpu acceleration, without it would work too but even something like vscode will run badly.
+install angle-android and virglrenderer-android for gpu acceleration, without it would work too but even something like vscode will run badly.

 log into proot-distro by typing proot-distro login debian